intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#114 - "Communication is the foundation stone of success - it is the circulatory system of any organization.
 When prohibitions are instituted against communication within an organization - that organization has chosen death by sepsis"**

+**\#115 - "If you must constantly walk in fear of stepping on eggshells, find something better to do with your time"**

 \#2xx - On the Art of  Managing People
 ====